How to Disable Auto-Correct on iPhone Completely

 Autocorrect can be either a really useful, or a really annoying feature.
 If you’re tired of autocorrect changing “curcuma” to “cucumber” or other (more embarrassing) mixups, you might want to consider switching it off entirely.
 Your iPhone, or iOS to be more precise, offers granular control over what happens with text input.
 This guide explains how to turn off autocorrect on iPhone or iPad.

 Auto-Correction and Auto-Capitalization are of course two separate features, the former deals with spelling while the latter ensures that the beginning of each sentence is started with a capital letter.
 You can also customize whether iOS should present you with QuickType suggestions.
-Read on to find out how you can disable autocorrect.

 To re-enable the autocorrect feature on your iPhone, simply switch the toggle back on.